franciscoturdera00/WordleAI/README.md

 ### Strategies:
 <pre>
-random: Picks guesses at random
+random            Picks guesses at random

-simple_filter: Reduces sample size given the feedback from previous guess
+simple_filter     Reduces sample size given the feedback from previous guess

-smart_guess: chooses guess intelligently by finding frequency of letters to eliminate as many options as possible and reduces sample size given the feedback from guess
+smart_guess       Chooses guess intelligently by finding frequency of letters to eliminate as many
+                  options as possible and reduces sample size given the feedback from guess

-index_decision: chooses guess intelligently by finding frequency of letters at each index of the word to eliminate as many options as possible and reduces sample size given the feedback from guess
+index_decision    Chooses guess intelligently by finding frequency of letters at each index of
+                  the word to eliminate as many options as possible and reduces sample size given the feedback from guess
 </pre>

 There are various [word banks](word_banks/) available for user.